uber-archive/vis-academy/src/docs/graph/0-setup.md

 Before we go through the tutorial, let's make sure we have everything necessary in order to make this as smooth as possible.
+If you have problem with setting up the coding environment please check [here](#/installing-a-coding-environment/installing-tools-mac)

 ## 1. Cloning and Running